MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 Data can be unified on a single table or multiple tables.
 Tables were previously called entities.

-The unification process maps customer/account data from your data sources, removes duplicates, matches the data across tables, and creates a unified profile.
+The unification process maps customer or account data from your data sources, removes duplicates, matches the data across tables, and creates a unified profile.
 Unification is performed in the following order:

 1. [Source fields](data-unification-map-tables.md) (previously called Map): In the source fields step, select tables and fields to include in the unify process.
 Map fields to a common semantic type that describes the purpose of the field.